Language through play

 Sensory integration (SI) is an approach to occupational therapy that seeks to normalize the organization of sensory input and permit adaptive responses to that information.
 Sensory experiences include touch, pressure, movement, sight and sound.
 These basic sensory systems form the foundation for body awareness enabling us to form a mental body map, and know where our bodies are in space.
 Sensory Integration, or the process of the brain organizing and interpreting multi-sensory input, is a crucial foundation for more complex learning and behavior.
 Often sensory integration difficulties are a significant component in autism and other communication disorders.
 The degree to which a child's neurology has successfully mastered sensory integration can also affect activity levels, a child's ability to unwind or calm himself, attention, impulsivity, and clumsiness, among other things.
 Improved sensory processing leads to more productive contacts with people and environments and addresses deficits in body awareness, muscle tone, coordination and motor planning.

-Music Therapy is an allied health care profession in which a Board-Certified Music Therapist administers clinical and evidence-based music intervention to support cognitive, social, emotional, motor, sensory, and/or wellness goals.
-Music is processed globally in the brain, and can promote development and learning for all children.
+Music Therapy is an allied healthcare profession in which a Board-Certified Music Therapist (MT-BC) administers clinical and evidence-based interventions to support cognitive, social, emotional, motor, sensory, and wellness goals.

 Learn more about our Board-Certified Music Therapist, Laura, at steppingtones.co!